 - It will help to verify all the answers with mathematical tricks.

-- It will give your child advantage in school and beyond.
+- It will give your child an advantage in school and beyond.

 The child will become CONFIDENT and SELF RELIANT.

-At the end, I wish to state that, look at learning Arithmetic as a universal key capable of opening many a locks for your advancement in your career offering multiple options.
-Just embrace it as a passion like anything you love to do, take it as subject or even as an accomplishment for you to surprise your family and friends!
+At the end, I wish to state that, look at learning Arithmetic as a universal key capable of opening many a lock for your advancement in your career offering multiple options.
+That is why we need to understand the importance of maths and calculations in our lives.
+Just embrace it as a passion like anything you love to do, take it as the subject, or even as an accomplishment for you to surprise your family and friends!
 Can you recall Ms. Shakuntala Devi who earned lacks of rupees with her mastery over mental math?

 Your child could be the next math wizard